 I really like it.
 It's comfortable on the wrist, with its rounded edges and smooth surfaces.

 In terms of exterior functionality, the Galaxy Watch features some side-mounted buttons.
-It doesn't have a rotating bezel, like previous smartwatches.
-It'll take a while to see if that's no big deal or a big disappointment.

 There are versions in black, silver, rose gold, and blue.
 Our favourite is the silver model.

 It has enough space for a 230mAh battery inside, which almost half the size of the Samsung Galaxy Watch.
-It should still be enough to keep it alive for a whole day, but we'll have to wait and see about that.

 Finally, in terms of hardware, the Galaxy Watch Active features the same dual-core 1.15GHz chipset and 4GB of internal storage space as the Samsung Galaxy Watch.